ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

-## Trafic Control By Image Processing With openCV
+## Trafic Light Control By Image Processing With openCV

 ### Objective
 To control traffic lights efficiently based on traffic congestion.